MSD Art Tool - Frequently asked questions

 ART does not assess the frequency or repetition of finger movements, such as those involved in keyboard or mouse work.
-There are other methods that have been designed specifically for DSE assessment; for example, HSE's VDU workstation checklist.
+There are other methods that have been designed specifically for DSE assessment; for example, HSE's DSE workstation checklist.
 This will be better at pointing the way to risk reduction measures for DSE work.

 There is no firm boundary to define when MAC should be used instead of ART.
 Instead, there is quite a bit of overlap in terms of when the two methods can be used.